 Is this something you even think about?

 Once again, we don’t all require the same amount of water—hydration requirements depend on various factors, including your bodyweight, how much water you’re losing due to training, and whether you’re a heavy sweater or a light sweater.
 Becoming aware of how much you’re drinking now is the first step, and then you can figure out how much more you need to be drinking.
 (We suggest drinking 1/2 your bodyweight in ounces each day as a target, and then adjust from there).

 Why is this so important?
 Check out this video of OPEX Founder James FitzGerald talking about hydration and why it’s so important.

 Carla Lind-Valden is an OPEX Coach who says new clients often approach her wanting a rigid meal plan.
 They think if she tells them exactly what to eat, their problems will go away quickly.

 “Wow, we need to talk about your habits first,” she said she says to them.

 This is where Lind-Valden begins.
 She does her best to make adopting new basic lifestyle guidelines as simple as possible on her clients, so they can become subconscious habits as easy as showering, as opposed to giving them a massive diet overhaul overnight.

 “More often than not, less is so much more and most people thank me for that afterward,” she said.

 Imagine being able to do less and impact your clients more.
 Well, it’s possible.
-Become that coach and sign up for The Free 7-Day OPEX Coaching Course.
+Become that coach and download our free Coach’s Toolkit.